guoxf/govanityurls/README.md

+**Note: The origin GoogleCloudPlatform/govanityurls has alreay support running as a standalone server. so I advise you use the origin one.
+This repo will not be maintained later.

 # Go Vanity URLs for normal VPS(virtual private server)

 Go Vanity URLs is a simple app that allows you to set custom import paths for your Go packages.